citp/privacy-policy-historical/c/cr/cra/craftpassion.com.md

-> *The following text is extracted and transformed from the craftpassion.com privacy policy that was archived on 2013-12-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131220033924id_/http%3A//www.craftpassion.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the craftpassion.com privacy policy that was archived on 2014-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625220948id_/http%3A//www.craftpassion.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy | Free Pattern & Tutorial at CraftPassion.com

 **What information do we collect?**